 EVENING: GO WEST

 Head west down Detroit Ave. for live music on this side of town.
-Check out BOP Stop @ The Music Settlement for jazz, The Foundry Concert Club for a metal mainstays, Now That’s Class for punk vibes or hit up Mahall's for a show and a few frames of bowling.
+Check out BOP Stop @ The Music Settlement for jazz, The Foundry Concert Club for a metal mainstays, No Class for punk vibes or hit up Mahall's for a show and a few frames of bowling.

 If you'd like to get in on the musical action, check out The Big Bang Cleveland on the East Bank of the Flats, where dueling pianos and audience participation are always on tap.
 Or head to Cleveland's Asiatown for an out-of-this-world karaoke experience at Galaxy KTV, which offers a main lounge space and nine private, acoustically-enhanced rooms for singing your heart out.